19 October 2021

 Lighthouse in Boston Harbour |

-If you come to Boston, I'd suggest a harbour cruise out to the islands.
-The foliage is pretty and there is much about the islands that will pique your interest.
-But bundle up it be cold on the water.
+If you come to Boston, I'd suggest a harbour cruise to the islands.
+The foliage is pretty, and there is much about the islands that will pique your interest.
+But bundle up; it will be cold on the water.

 |